Iran detains 2 Europeans as EU nuclear talk envoy visits | Politics

 Iran's Intelligence Ministry said Wednesday it detained two Europeans as a European Union envoy visits the country over its stalled nuclear negotiations with world powers.

-The announcement by the ministry, during the visit of EU envoy Enrique Mora, comes as Tehran already is threatening to execute an Iranian-Swedish researcher imprisoned since 2016, and as another Iranian national face a life sentence there.
+The announcement by the ministry, during the visit of EU envoy Enrique Mora, comes as Tehran already is threatening to execute an Iranian-Swedish researcher imprisoned since 2016, and as another Iranian national face a life sentence in Sweden.

+Iran long has faced allegations it uses its arrests as a bargaining chip with the West.
+Tehran denies that, though negotiations around its landmark 2015 nuclear deal saw Americans freed in a swap.

+Meanwhile, Wednesday, Iran's Revolutionary Guard reportedly attacked Kurdish positions in northern Iraq.

 Iran has been facing regular protests by teachers over salary disputes.
 Mora's visit comes as the nuclear deal talks in Vienna have stalled.
-They have broken down apparently over an American designation of Iran's paramilitary Revolutionary Guard as a terror group.
+The deal, which saw Tehran limit its enrichment for the lifting of economic sanctions, appears deadlocked over an Iranian demand for America to delist the Guard as a terrorist organization.

+Despite repeated Iranian claims that a separate deal would see billions of dollars in assets unfrozen and prisoners exchanged with America, the State Department has repeatedly said that no deal is imminent on either a prisoner swap or the nuclear deal.
+The deal collapsed after then-President Donald Trump unilaterally withdrew from the accord in 2018.
+Iran since has accelerated its enrichment of uranium — including a small amount to 60% purity, a short, technical step from weapons-grade levels.
+Iran's Foreign Minister Hossein Amirabdollahian offered his support for ongoing negotiations.
+"Talks for lifting sanctions in reaching good, strong and stable deal in being pursued in its right direction while observing Iran's red lines,'' he wrote on Twitter.
+However, hard-liners within Iran have criticized any possible bending on the deal or the listing of the Guard.
+Separately, the International Atomic Energy Agency, charged with monitoring Iran's nuclear program, has grown increasingly critical of Iran's failure to cooperate with the organization and its refusal to explain the traces of radioactive material at several undeclared nuclear sites in the country.
+Iran has refused to release IAEA surveillance tapes of its nuclear facilities as well, worrying nuclear nonproliferation experts.
+Meanwhile, Iran is threatening to execute Swedish-Iranian physician Ahmad Reza Jalali by May 21 at the latest.
+Jalali is a Swedish-Iranian physician who specializes in disaster relief and has taught at European universities.
+Rights groups have condemned his detention.

+The announcement of his imminent execution came after Iran summoned its Swedish envoy over a landmark trial in Sweden of an Iranian national charged with mass executions committed during the final phase of the Iran-Iraq War in the 1980s.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)